cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Function Inlining

-Function Inlining is a [speed optimization](#optimization-for-speed), and as such is only active when the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) is set to `speed` or `auto`.
+Function Inlining is a dynamic optimization and is only applied when it is compatible with the [optimization goal](#optimization-goal).

 ### The fundamentals of function inlining

 Function inlining converts out-of-line function calls into inline function calls.
-This conversion alone saves a few instructions: storing the return address, jumping to the function body and jumping back at the original address.
+This conversion alone saves a few instructions: storing the return address, jumping to the function body, and jumping back at the original address.
 However, many additional optimizations might be available once a function is inlined, especially if the inlined function call is using constant argument values.
 In such a situation many other powerful optimizations, such as constant folding or loop unrolling, may become available.

 User-defined, non-recursive function which is called just once in the entire program, is automatically inlined, and this cannot be prevented: such code is always both faster and smaller.
 It is also possible to declare individual functions using the `inline` keyword, forcing all calls of such functions to be inlined.